arman-yekkehkhani/data_analysis/README.md

 ```

 The two Python scripts `main.py` and `download_datasets.py` are main scripts for downloading datasets and preforming
-analysis.
+analysis. `tests.py` include several test cases for sake of sanity check.
 Final results of the analysis is saved in `evidence_stats.json` and `disease_target.json`.
 The former contains
 Json objects of evidence statistics, while the later include disease-target pair stats.
 File `Journey.ipynb` contains a
 comprehensive description of my approach for this project.
 I tried to compare different options and justify my
 decisions.